ocaml/opam/README.md

 ## Compiling this repo

+* Make sure you have OCaml and GNU make installed.
-Run `./configure`
+* Run `./configure`

-Then, there are currently two main ways to compile this repo:
-* With automatic downloading of the prerequisites, and all-in-one compilation.
-  Just run
-  - `make`
-  - `make install`
-* Using the dependencies already installed.
-This is necessary if you want to install opam-lib to build other projects (opamfu, opam-rt...).
+* Run `make lib-ext` if you don't have the dependencies installed and only need the opam binary (not the libs).
+This will locally take care of all dependencies for you.
-  - make sure you have ocamlgraph, cmdliner, dose 3.1.2, cudf, re >= 1.2.0 and ocamlfind installed.
+* Otherwise, make sure to have ocamlfind, ocamlgraph, cmdliner, cudf, dose 3.1.2 and re >= 1.2.0 installed.
 Or run `opam install opam-lib --deps-only` if you already have a working instance.
-  - run `make prepare`.
-This is needed just once.
-  - run `make compile`.
-  - run `make install`, and `make libinstall` if you need the libraries.
-* The latter is also possible without resorting to ocp-build, although it will take longer.
-  - `make with-ocamlbuild`
-  - `make install-with-ocamlbuild`
-  - `make libinstall-with-ocamlbuild`

-Note that this is in a transitory state right now, expect it to change for something simpler.
+* Run `make`
+* Run `make install`
+* Run `make libinstall` if needed (this is incompatible with `make lib-ext`)

 ## Bug tracker